COVID-19 Safety and Clinical Resources

 Dental Office Infection Control

-NEW OSHA Guidance for Dentistry Workers and Employers
+NEW Summary: OSHA Guidance for Dentistry Workers and Employers

-Recently issued guidance covers hazard assessments, use of respiratory protection PPE and emergent vs. routine procedures.
+This guidance answers common questions on hazard assessments, use of respiratory protection PPE and emergent vs. routine procedures.

 JADA Infection Control Resources